-Most trees shed bark as new layers develop under older, dead bark, but in eucalyptus trees the process is punctuated by a colorful and dramatic display on the trunk of the tree.
+Most trees shed bark as new layers develop under older, dead bark, but in eucalyptus trees, the process is punctuated by a colorful and dramatic display on the trunk of the tree.
 Learn about peeling bark on a eucalyptus tree in this article.

 Do Eucalyptus Trees Shed Their Bark?

 They certainly do!
 The shedding bark on a eucalyptus tree is one of its most charming features.
 As the bark dries and peels, it often forms colorful patches and interesting patterns on the trunk of the tree.
-Some trees have striking patterns of stripes and flakes, and the peeling bark may expose bright yellow or orange colors of the new bark forming underneath.
+Some trees have striking patterns of stripes and flakes, and the peeling bark may expose the bright yellow or orange colors of the new bark forming underneath.
 When a eucalyptus is peeling bark, you don’t need to be concerned for its health or vigor.
 It is a natural process that occurs in all healthy eucalyptus trees.

 Why Do Eucalyptus Trees Shed Bark?